Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 1.1 General Interface
 ![Complete](img/en/complete.jpg)

 The user interface can be separated into different areas on the screen.
-Generally there is not that much interface customization possible unless you are willing to modify the game, which of course would be at your own risk and is not supported by ArenaNet.
+Generally, there is not much interface customization possible.
+Unless you are willing to modify the game, which of course would be at your own risk and is not supported by ArenaNet.

 **Top left**